 Welsh Language Standards

 We welcome contact from customers in both Welsh and English, we aim to provide a completely bilingual service across all our work areas.
 In accordance with section 44 of the Welsh Language (Wales) Measure 2011, we are required to comply with the Welsh Language Standards.
 The compliance notice notes which standards we have to comply with.

-Our Annual Equality Report 2018-19 highlights progress made during the financial year April 2018 to March 2019 towards achieving equality and delivering our equality objectives.
+We are pleased to publish our Annual Equality Report 2020-21.
+The reports highlights progress made during the financial year April 2020 to March 2021 towards delivering our equality objectives

 How to get information

 The Freedom of Information Act (FoI) allows you to have information we hold and requires us to have a publication scheme.

 The publication scheme means that we have to make certain types of information available.
 It tells you what information is available, in what format it is available and whether you have to pay a fee to get it.